-All claims not tested and verified by FM Approvals as part of the Approval investigation must be clearly identified as such in the product's installation and operation manual.
-Alternatively, the manufacturer may include a section or appendix in the manual which clearly itemizes the specifications, features, functions and restrictions included in the FM Approval.
+All claims not tested and verified by the certification agency as part of the certification investigation must be clearly identified as such in the product's installation and operation manual.
+Alternatively, the manufacturer may include a section or appendix in the manual which clearly itemizes the specifications, features, functions and restrictions included in the the certification.

-3.3 Markings
+3.2 Markings

-- 3.3.1 In addition to the marking information required in accordance with FM 3600, combustible gas detection equipment shall be marked with the following information: - a) Manufacturer's name or trademark and address (minimum of city and country); - b) Specific model designation and serial number; - c) Apparatus electrical ratings (voltage, frequency, current or power); - d) Apparatus operating ambient temperature range (see clause 3.3.3 i) j) and k); - e) "ANSI/ISA-60079-29-1"; - f) Hazardous location information; - g) Approval Mark.
-The word "APPROVED" associated with the Mark may be supplemented as follows:
+- 3.2.1 In addition to the marking information required in accordance with FM 3600, flammable gas detection equipment shall be marked with the following information: - a) Manufacturer's name or trademark and address (minimum of city and country); - b) Specific model designation and serial number; - c) Apparatus electrical ratings (voltage, frequency, current or power); - d) Apparatus operating ambient temperature range (see clause 3.2.3 i) j) and k); - e) "60079-29-1"; - f) Hazardous location information; - g) The certification agency's mark of conformity shall be displayed visibly and permanently on the product and/or packaging as appropriate and in accordance with the requirements of the certification agency.
+The manufacturer shall exercise control of this mark as specified by the certification agency and the certification scheme.
+The word APPROVED associated with the certification mark of conformity may be supplemented as follows:

-APPROVED

-FOR PERFORMANCE
+APPROVED FOR PERFORMANCE

 or

-APPROVED

-FOR PERFORMANCE AND

-HAZARDOUS (CLASSIFIED) LOCATIONS
+APPROVED FOR PERFORMANCE AND HAZARDOUS (CLASSIFIED) LOCATIONS

-- 3.3.2 The model or type identification shall correspond to the manufacturer's catalog designation and shall uniquely identify the product. - 3.3.3 The marking shall appear legibly and indelibly (markings shall be durable as defined by FM 3600 clause 4.2) on each gas detection apparatus in the following manner, as applicable: - a) For portable instruments, the marking shall appear both on the outside surface of the instrument and on its carrying case, if the later obscures the required markings.

-b) For stationary apparatus, the marking shall appear in a location where it will be visible after installation and in direct sight during the routine periodic re-calibration and adjustment of set point(s).
+- 3.2.2 The model or type identification shall correspond to the manufacturer's catalog designation and shall uniquely identify the product. - 3.2.3 The certification agency's mark of conformity shall appear legibly and indelibly (markings shall be durable as defined by FM 3600 clause 4.2) on each gas detection apparatus in the following manner, as applicable: - a) For portable instruments, the marking shall appear both on the outside surface of the instrument and on its carrying case, if the later obscures the required markings. - b) For stationary apparatus, the marking shall appear in a location where it will be visible after installation and in direct sight during the routine periodic re-calibration and adjustment of set point(s).